-Require ment Element to be assured Description use data (including "big The statistical law foresees adequate sanctions to ensure access to data") maintained by private privately-held data where appropriate (such as fines for not granting corporations or other non- such access). governmental organizations Where statistical agencies do not have a legal right to obtain access to for statistical purposes on a data maintained by corporations or other NGOs, memoranda of regular basis, including for understanding are in place that provide such access. testing and experimentation.
-The statistical agencies consider the relevance and the scope of data requested The access and use of privately-held data follow procedures agreed between the statistical agencies and owners or holders of the data 2.7 The national statistical office The NSO regularly consults with data providers and maintains There should be MoUs, minutes of consultative cooperates with and cooperation with the providers of administrative data and with meetings which justify existence of such provides support and corporations, businesses and other organizations that hold data to cooperation guidance to data providers. strengthen the statistical value and usage of these sources Quality reports for administrative data are developed in cooperation with the NSO and the data owner and describe accuracy, completeness, timeliness, and punctuality, among other things Holders of administrative data, businesses and other organizations receive feedback on the quality of the data provided allowing for further improvements Partnership agreements with data providers are in place
+Requirement Element to be assured Description

+other non- access.

+governmental

+organizations for The statistical agencies consider the relevance

+statistical and the scope of data requested

+purposes on a The access and use of privately-held data

+regular basis, follow procedures agreed between the

+including for statistical agencies and owners or holders of

+testing and the data

+experimentation.

+2.7 The national The NSO regularly consults with data There should be MoUs,

+statistical office providers and maintains cooperation with the minutes of consultative

+cooperates with providers of administrative data and with meetings which justify

+and provides corporations, businesses and other existence of such cooperation

+support and organizations that hold data to strengthen the

+guidance to data statistical value and usage of these sources

+providers.
+Quality reports for administrative data are

+developed in cooperation with the NSO and

+the data owner and describe accuracy,

+completeness, timeliness, and punctuality,

+among other things

+Holders of administrative data, businesses and

+other organizations receive feedback on the

+quality of the data provided allowing for

+further improvements

+Partnership agreements with data providers

+are in place